Andonome/core/README.md

 # Related Books

-- For a short introduction module, grab a copy of [Escape from the Horde][intro module].
+- For a short introduction module, grab a copy of [Escape from the Horde][oneshot].
 It comes with a running commentary of the rules, and pre-made character sheets, ready to be torn from the back.
 - For character creation, print the [players' guide][stories].
 - To craft your own section of a monster-ridden world, open the [Book of Judgement][judgement].